Frances Tiafoe: 2022: US Open semifinal, top 20, American No. 2

 Tiafoe reached the fourth round of the US Open after defeating 14th seed Diego Schwartzman in the third round.
 In the fourth round, he recorded the biggest win of his career over No. 2 seed Rafael Nadal to reach the quarterfinals.
 With his win over the 22-time Grand Slam champion, he became the first American to defeat Nadal at a Major since wildcard James Blake at the 2005 US Open.
 At age 24, he also became the youngest American man to reach the US Open quarterfinals since Andy Roddick in 2006.
-He is only the third American to defeat Nadal in a Grand Slam after Roddick (2004) and Blake (2005).
+He was only the third American to defeat Nadal in a Grand Slam after Roddick (2004) and Blake (2005).
 Next, he defeated No. 9 seed Andrey Rublev to reach his first major semifinal in his career, becoming the first American man to reach the semifinals in Flushing Meadows since 2006 when Andy Roddick reached the championship match, and the first black American man since Arthur Ashe in 1972.
 In the semifinals, Tiafoe lost to Carlos Alcaraz in a five set hard-fought match lasting more than four hours.
 He saved a match point against him in the fourth set, after coming back from two sets to one down, but lost in the decider.

-At the 2022 Laver Cup, Tiafoe defeated Stefanos Tsitsipas to seal the victory for Team World.
+Tiafoe then participated in the Laver Cup, defeating Stefanos Tsitsipas to seal the victory for Team World.